JohnScience/const_trait_impl/README.md

 # Function-like macro that "unconsts" trait implementations

-`const_trait_impl::unconst_trait_impl` turns the Nightly syntax for constant trait implementations into analogous non-const syntax that is accepted on stable toolchain.
+`unconst_trait_impl::unconst_trait_impl` turns the Nightly syntax for constant trait implementations into analogous non-const syntax that is accepted on stable toolchain.

 The list of features taken into account:
 * [const_trait_impl](https://doc.rust-lang.org/nightly/unstable-book/language-features/const-trait-impl.html)